 Counseling Services (offered during the school year; outside referral made as needed)

-BREAKING FREE is a community-based organization in Aurora focused on building strong family foundations.
+Community-based organization in Aurora focused on building strong family foundations.

 School-Based Parenting Programs for Pregnant and Parenting Teens (targeted specifically for teens still in school)